Magica-Chen/gptp_multi_output/README.md

 Add a simple example for multi-output prediction (MV-GP and MV-TP) compared with independent prediction using GP and TP

+Update optimset setting for Matlab 2017 and later in gptp_general.m

 %--------------------
 2017/12/04